 We arrived in Žabljak just after sunset.
 I wondered if it would turn out to have been a bad idea to arrive in a popular mountain town late on a weekend evening in the summer, but I found a room easily enough, in a house owned by a woman called Dragana.

 In the morning I went for a walk to Crno Jezero, Black Lake.
 It was not far out of town and it was a nice walk through the forest.
-The lake was quiet, and impressive, with towering rocky peaks and dense forest around it.
-I walked around it.
+The lake was surrounded by towering rocky peaks and dense forest.

-All was silent.
+All was silent as I walked around the lake.
 Then suddenly I heard a ‘plop’, and saw ripples of water spreading out.
 I was mystified at first.
 Had someone thrown a stone at me from somewhere nearby?
 I walked on a few metres, and there was another ‘plop’, but this time I saw the culprit – a large frog who had been relaxing in the sun before I passed by.
 There were frogs all along the shore, and I set off a wave of jumps into the lake as I walked.
-In the forest, some squirrel-like rodents ran about; in the lake, a large black fish circled and occasionally grabbed a fly from near the surface.
+In the forest, squirrels ran about; in the lake, a large black fish circled and occasionally grabbed a fly from near the surface.

 Once I’d walked all around, I headed back to Žabljak to get a bus back to Podgorica, and found myself there with six hours to kill before the Kosovo bus would leave.